ergineeer/NETAssembly-Cryptography/README.md

 ## Use Cases
 1. Data Encryption: Encrypt sensitive data
 2. Secure Communication: Use RSA and ECDH to establish secure key exchanges over an untrusted network
 3. Password Hashing: Use SHA algorithms to create secure hashes for storage

+Thank you for checking out this repository.
+I hope you find it useful and educational.
+Feel free to contribute.